Secure Network Programming: History

 The paper presented on June 8, 1994 at the USENIX Summer Technical Conference includes the system design together with performance measurement results from the prototype implementation to clearly demonstrate the practicality of a secure sockets layer.

-SNP invented secure sockets for Internet applications in general, independently and concurrently with the design and development of the HTTP protocol for the world-wide web which was still in its infancy in 1993.
-Subsequent secure socket layers (SSL by Netscape and TLS by IETF), re-implemented several years later using key ideas first presented in SNP, enabled secure e-commerce between browsers and servers.
-Today, many other Internet applications (including email) use HTTPS which consists of HTTP running over a secure sockets layer.
+SNP pioneered secure sockets for Internet applications in general, independently and concurrently with the design and development of the HTTP protocol for the world-wide web which was still in its infancy in 1993.
+Subsequent secure socket layers (SSL by Netscape and TLS by IETF), implemented several years later using the architecture and key ideas first presented in SNP, enabled secure e-commerce between browsers and servers.
+Today, many other Internet applications (including email) use HTTPS, which consists of HTTP running over a secure sockets layer.